-At Power Engineering Laboratory (PEng Lab), we seek to advance the situational awareness and network security in both today’s and future energy systems.
-We pursue speculative ideas inspired by the dynamical behaviours observed in the unbounded nature of power system operations.
-Our research contributes to real-time identification of critical network information through manipulating the time-series data collected from advanced sensors such as Phasor Measurement Units and Smart Meters.
-Corrective actions, based on control theory and behavioural science, can then be developed and applied to maintain the network resilience.
+At Power Engineering Laboratory (PEng Lab), we seek to advance the situational awareness and security in both today’s and future power systems.
+Specifically, our research contributes to real-time identification of critical network information through manipulating the time-series data collected from advanced sensors such as Phasor Measurement Units and Smart Meters.
+Corrective actions, based on control theory and behavioural science, can then be developed and applied to maintain the grid resilience.
+Our mission is to close the loop between the society and the power grid, i.e., the society-in-the-loop.

 Group gathering, 30 August 2019

-Microgrids are the future building blocks of electrical power grids.
+Microgrids are the building blocks of the next-gen grid.
 Due to the close geographical proximity between microgrids, the cross-coupling of active power and reactive power as well as the electromagnetic dynamics in power lines can destabilise their interconnections.
 We are deriving novel control theories that ensure reliable power sharing among networked microgrids and connected devices for any topological configurations.
+The goal is to allow renewable distributed energy resources to be connected to the utility in a plug-and-play manner without comprising on the system reliability.

 We have demonstrated that an adversary can cause blackouts on a city scale, not by tampering with the hardware or hacking into the control systems of the power grid, but rather by focusing entirely on behaviour manipulation.
 More broadly, this study is the first to demonstrate that in an era when disinformation can be weaponised, system vulnerabilities in critical infrastructure arise not only from the hardware and software, but also from the behaviour of the consumers.